 Section 12.1.01.
 Purpose & Intent.
-Redevelopment Code to provide zoning procedures to implement Comprehensive Growth Management Plan policies by providing opportunities for traditional neighborhood design and mixed residential and commercial uses in redeveloping areas.
-Redevelopment Code shall be adopted only for Community Redevelopment Areas (CRA) that have been formally designated by Martin County in accordance with the Comprehensive Growth Management Plan.
+The Redevelopment Code provides zoning procedures to implement Comprehensive Growth Management Plan policies by providing opportunities for traditional neighborhood design and mixed residential and commercial uses in redeveloping areas.
+The Redevelopment Code shall be adopted only for Community Redevelopment Areas (CRA) that have been formally designated by Martin County in accordance with the Comprehensive Growth Management Plan.